felipezarco/throwlhos/README.md

 # Throwlhos

-> Throws error objects with status and code
+> Throws response errors on Express

 ```typescript
 throw Error('What the heck goes here?...')